KaiDevrim/kaidevrim/README.md

 # :wave: Hello there!
 I'm Kai "Devrim" McCormick</h1>
-:smile: I am a High School Junior in San Jose, California!
+:smile: I am a High School Senior in San Jose, California!
 I love to make useful tools for everyone and also making stuff that will benefit the future!</h3>

 <p align="left">
   <a href="https://codeday.org">